The Importance Of A Standard Operating Procedures Document

 Reduced Operational Ambiguity

-The key reason for documenting any process is the fact that it reduces operational ambiguity.
+The key reason for documenting any process is the fact that it reduces operational ambiguity and improves operational workflow.
 The next time there is a confusion regarding who is supposed to do what or what are the best practices following which a task needs to be performed, one can refer to the SOP to understand what needs to be done and who needs to do it.

 Reduced learning curve/training time for new employees